Skip to main content

 Add actions to each path

-Example: If tier = A, create urgent task.
-Otherwise, create normal task.
+Example: If tier = A, create an urgent task.
+Otherwise, create a standard task.

 Test your workflow